Marta Costa Figueiredo

 Marta Costa Figueiredo studied chemistry at Porto University (Portugal) where she obtained her MSc degree in 2008.
 From 2009 to 2012, she moved to Spain for her PhD research in electrocatalysis for the reduction of nitrogen containing compounds under the supervision of Prof. Juan Feliu.
 After finishing her PhD in 2012, Marta was a postdoctoral researcher at different Universities in Europe: from 2012 until 2014 at Aalto University (Finland) in the group of Prof. Tanja Kallio in fuel cells, from 2014 to 2017 at Leiden University in the group of Prof. Marc Koper on electrocatalytic synthesis of organic carbonates and during 2017 at University of Copenhagen with Prof. Jan Rosmeisl and Dr. Maria Escudero Escribano.
 From 2017 until 2019, Marta was a Jr Scientist at Avantium (Amsterdam) working on CO2 electrochemical conversion.
 In April 2019 she was appointed as assistant professor at the Inorganic Materials Chemistry research group at TU/e.

-Electrochemical conversion of CO2 into organic carbonatesACS Sustainable Chemistry and Engineering (2019)
+Electrochemical conversion of CO2 into organic carbonatesACS Sustainable Chemistry & Engineering (2019)

 Mechanistic study of the electrosynthesis of propylene carbonate from propylene oxide and CO2 on copper electrodesChemElectroChem (2019)